HeySkidee/practice/brrrr.md

 ---

-working for a state. wanna be so up where no bs can't even touch me and my loved ones till rest of my life.
+working for that state. wanna be so up where no bs can't even touch me and my loved ones till rest of my life.

 Play the long term game.